bbauska/Zombie-Politics/README.md

 <li>Frank Rich, “The Axis of the Obsessed and the Deranged,"72re New York Times (February 28,
 2010), p.
 WK10.</li>
 <li>Ibid.</li>
-<li>Cited in Kathleen Hennessy, “Sarah Palin to Tea Party Convention: ‘This is about the people,”
+<li>Cited in Kathleen Hennessy, “Sarah Palin to Tea Party Convention: This is about the people,”
-Los Angeles Time: (February 7, 2010), http://articles.latimes.com/2010/feb/07/nation/la-na­
+Los Angeles Time: (February 7, 2010), http://articles.latimes.com/2010/feb/07/nation/la-na­tea-party7-2010feb07.</li>
-tea-party7-2010feb07.</li>
 <li>David Price, “How the CIA Is Welcoming Itself Back onto American University Campuses,"
 CounterPunch 17:2 (January 16-31, 2010), p.
 1.</li>
 <li>Richard Bernstein, Tlredbufe ofE'v¢Z' The Corruption of Politics and Rel@on since 9/11 (Malden,